ieee-vgtc/ieeevis.org/content/info/open-practices/open-practices-faq.md

-## Is sharing the preprint compatible with IEEE’s publication policy?
+## Is sharing the preprint compatible with IEEE's publication policy?

 Yes!
 Until you sign the IEEE copyright policy, the paper is 100% yours, and you can post your preprint anywhere you like.
 After you sign the copyright form, IEEE explicitly allows you to keep the article on a non-profit open access repository.
 This quote comes from the [IEEE author FAQ](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/pubs/author_faq.pdf):